fmorrow/DATASCI3000Group6Project/README.md

 ## 🏆 Best Performing Model

-Based on validation and test performance:
+Based on training and validation performance:
 - The **Stacking Regressor** showed the strongest generalization performance.
 - It combined the strengths of tree models and neural networks while reducing individual model biases.